The medicine is available on prescription. It comes as tablets, including chewable tablets, for people who have difficulty swallowing.

 - Don't take atorvastatin if you're pregnant or think you could be pregnant.
 This medicine can harm an unborn baby.

-- Take atorvastatin even if you feel well, as you will still be getting the benefits.
+- Keep taking atorvastatin even if you feel well, as you will still be getting the benefits.
 Most people with high cholesterol don't have any symptoms.

 - Atorvastatin is also called by the brand name Lipitor.